dotboris/prod-guard/README.md

 ## Release

-1. Checkout `master` and make sure that you have a clean environment
+1. Checkout `master` and make sure that you have a clean environment.
 1. Bump the version

     ```sh